Old Spaghetti Factory Cafe: History

-Frederick Walter Kuh first moved to San Francisco in 1954, where he worked at a nightclub, The Purple Onion.
-He opened the restaurant, also described as a nightclub and a cabaret club, after pressure from friends over finding a new place to store his collection of Victorian style furniture in 1956.
-He recruited his friend George Donald Currie, who had experience running a nightclub in Paris after World War II, to run the kitchen.
-The restaurant quickly became a popular hangout spot, and Kuh was later said to be the "father of funk" by journalist Herb Caen.
-It was a popular gathering spot for beatniks at the time.
-Kuh retired in 1984 and sold the restaurant, which closed, with its decorations being sold at auction.
+Kuh first moved to San Francisco in 1954, where he worked at a nightclub, The Purple Onion.
+He opened the Old Spaghetti Factory Cafe, also described as a nightclub and a cabaret club, after pressure from friends over finding a new place to store his collection of Victorian style furniture in 1956.
+In June, Kuh placed a legal notice in The San Francisco News stating his intention to begin selling alcohol after a short waiting period, and initial reports suggested a planned opening day of August 1.